moorepants/dissertation/systemidentification.rst

 and speeds outlined in our models, Chapters :ref:`eom` and :ref:`extensions`.
 We were even able to estimate the path of the wheel contact points on the ground.
 The quality of the data is high with little to no missing data and complete description of the dynamic state through time.
-Figures :ref:`5
-<figTreadmillTimeHistory>` and :ref:`6 <figPavilionTimeHistory>` give examples
-of the processed data for the two environments.
+Figures :ref:`13.5<figTreadmillTimeHistory>` and :ref:`13.6<figPavilionTimeHistory>` give examples of the processed data for the two environments.

 .. _figTreadmillTimeHistory: